friznit/alive/README.txt

 Setting Up A Dedicated Server
 -----------------------------------------
 Unless you are a MANW Jury member, you will need to register your server on ALiVE War Room.
-The War Room (Group/Server settings) have further details on setting up your dedicated server along with a configuration file for you to download.
+The War Room (Group/Server settings) has further details on setting up your dedicated server along with a configuration file for you to download.

 NOTE: MANW jury members may register their own server if they wish.
-Please replace the alive.cfg file if you do (with the alive.cfg file provided during server registration).
+Please replace the alive.cfg file provided if you do (with the alive.cfg file provided during server registration).
+If you are a MANW Jury member who already has a dedicated server setup for ALiVE, do not use the provided alive.cfg file and you do not need to follow the instructions below.

 Follow the usual BIS guidance on setting up a dedicated server.
 In addition to get ALiVE working with your server you will need to: